smshozab/snake_in_asm/README.md

 <h1>Assembly Language Snake Game</h1>
 <h2></h2>About the project</h2>
-This program is a personal project when I was learning 'computer organization and architecture' in the second year of my Management Mathematics and Computing bachelors degree.
-The idea behind of this program was the classic "Snake" game.
-This program was made using Microsoft Visual Studio 2017's 32bit MASM architecture in protected mode (no interrupts) and the Irvine32 library.
+This program is a personal project when I was learning 'computer organization and architecture' in the second year of my Computer Science degree.
+The idea behind this program was the classic "Snake" game.
+This program was made using Microsoft Visual Studio 2019's 32bit MASM architecture in protected mode (no interrupts) and the Irvine32 library.

 <h2>Features and Functions</h2>

 **Game Speed Selection**
 User may choose from three speed levels, level 1 to level 3, level 3 being the slowest.
 Each of the speed levels have a 40ms difference.